CWS Events & Conferences

 CWS America 250

-In commemoration of the 250th anniversary of the signing of the United States Declaration of Independence in 2026, the Board of Directors and National Advisory Council of the Center for Western Studies (CWS) established the CWS America 250 Task Force.
-The task force will discuss and identify themes related to America’s 250th anniversary observance that are appropriate for CWS’ signature programs, and may also consider and recommend additional activities and collaborative opportunities with allied heritage organizations.
-The CWS has also joined in partnership with the America250 South Dakota Commission.
+In commemoration of the 250th anniversary of the signing of the United States Declaration of Independence in 2026, the Center for Western Studies (CWS) is offering multiple years of programming.
+This includes anniversary-related themes for CWS’ signature programs in addition to special projects.
+The CWS has also joined in partnership with America's 250th South Dakota.

 Dakota Conference